ogjereemy/Phase-1-project/README.md

 ## Support and Contact Details

-Incase of any questions, need for collaboration with this code, please reach out to me at;
+Incase of any questions, need for collaboration with this code, please reach out to me at https://github.com/ogjereemy

 ## License
 MIT License